 First, a little explanation of each shop and why they are different.

 Which one do you prefer?
-Is there any other marketplaces you think I should sell on?
+Are there any other marketplaces you think I should sell on?
 Get in touch or leave a comment as I’d love to know your thoughts!